Cmac2712/wordpress-bedrock-lando-starter/README.md

 git remote remove origin
 ```

-### Copy .lando.yml.example to .lando.yml and edit  with the name of your project
+### Copy .lando.yml.example to .lando.yml and edit the name and URL of your project
 ```
 name: PROJECT_NAME
+recipe: wordpress
+proxy:
+  appserver_nginx:
+    - PROJECT_URL
 ```

 ### Copy .env.example to .env with the URL of your project